MultiSafepay/docs/content/payments/methods/pay-later/klarna/user-guide/handling-disputes.md

 weight: 1
 url: '/klarna/handling-disputes/'
 ---
+Klarna provides support for resolving order disputes with customers.
+For a step-by-step overview, see Klarna – [How to handle disputes at Klarna](https://docs.klarna.com/disputes/).

-The best way of handling order disputes with customers is with the Disputes app in the Klarna Merchant Portal.
+The easiest way to handle disputes is using the Disputes app in the Klarna Merchant Portal.
+The portal also gives you an overview of all your orders.

+{{< blue-notice >}} **Note:** If viewing orders in the portal, you must still update [order and transaction statuses](/payment-methods/klarna/payment-flow/) manually in your MultiSafepay account or automatically via our API. {{< /blue-notice >}}

 ## Connecting to the Klarna Merchant Portal